coldshrine/study-notes/books/designing-data-intensive-applications.md

 The time when a message is received is always later than the time when it is sent, we don't know how much later due to network delays.
 This makes difficult to determine the order of which things happened when multiple machines are involved.

 Each machine on the network has its own clock, slightly faster or slower than the other machines.
 It is possible to synchronise clocks with Network Time Protocol (NTP).

+* **Time-of-day clocks**.
+Return the current date and time according to some calendar (_wall-clock time_).
+If the local clock is toof ar ahead of the NTP server, it may be forcibly reset and appear to jump back to a previous point in time. **This makes it is unsuitable for measuring elapsed time.**
+* **Monotonic clocks**.
+Peg: `System.nanoTime()`.
+They are guaranteed to always move forward.
+The difference between clock reads can tell you how much time elapsed beween two checks. **The _absolute_ value of the clock is meaningless.** NTP allows the clock rate to be speeded up or slowed down by up to 0.05%, but **NTP cannot cause the monotonic clock to jump forward or backward**. **In a distributed system, using a monotonic clock for measuring elapsed time (peg: timeouts), is usually fine**.

+If some piece of sofware is relying on an accurately synchronised clock, the result is more likely to be silent and subtle data loss than a dramatic crash.

+You need to carefully monitor the clock offsets between all the machines.